bhauman/figwheel-main/docs/docs/classpaths.md

-The following config is going to add a path to your classpath in developement mode so that the files don't get added to your deployed uberjar.
+The following config is going to add a path to your classpath in development mode so that the files don't get added to your deployed uberjar.
 It's going to use the `:resource-paths` because it seems to be the most appropriate considering how we are using it.
-We are also making an adjustment so that we can call `lein clean` without violating a Leiningen failsafe.
+We are also making an adjustment so that we can call `lein clean` without violating a Leiningen fail-safe.

 ```clojure
 (defproject example-project "0.1.0-SNAPSHOT"